We aim for...

 Then, we launched our NPO because

-DiODEN is Japan's first NPO promoting "neurodiversity"
+Japan Neurodiversity Association is Japan's first NPO promoting "neurodiversity"

 What is neurodiversity?

-Philosophy of DiODEN
+Philosophy of Japan Neurodiversity Association

 Join DiODEN

-as a theme for all of us
+A theme for all of us

-1 in 10 has a developmental disability
+1 in 10 is a neurodivergent!?

 Continuous distribution of autism spectrum trends across the population